Bilayer Ion Trap Design for 2D Arrays

 We highlighted two types of RF electrode architectures for synchronous ion transport to complement the unique global trap structure required by the proposed junction geometry.
 Segmented RF rails require modifications to the simple and continuous rail designs currently in use, but enable unrestricted ion transport protocols between traps.
 Continuous RF rails do not require any additional hardware design or modification, but will require coordinated transport that may lead to additional latency.

 While this novel junction design solves the problem of RF lead routing for larger arrays of 2D ion traps, it introduces other challenges that have to be overcome to make it practically useful.
-Some of these may be solved with additional integration, like replacing free-space delivery and collection optics with integrated waveguides and detectors.
+Some of these may be solved with additional integration, like replacing free-space delivery and collection optics with \commentB{microwave-based gates}, integrated waveguides, and detectors.
 A fuller analysis would also require trap-specific simulations to identify the optimal RF and control voltage protocols for transferring ions with minimal motional excitation.
+The ions would not be stored at a pure RF null during the transition and therefore would experience an unavoidable amount of micromotion, so the RF drive voltage would have to be low-noise in order not cause excessive motional heating.
 Even with these new challenges, the analysis in this paper shows that a two-layer trap geometry based on surface traps can enable 2D qubit connectivity for trapped-ion quantum computing.\\